🎄 Get 20% off from our JavaScript course for the holidays! 🎄

 <meta property="og:description" content="This is a description" />

-In case you need extra details to describe your site, you can use schema markup, also called structured data, in which way, you can pretty much represent any object and describe it to search engines:
+In case you need extra details to describe your site, you can use schema markup, also called structured data.
+These markups can take various forms to describe all aspects of your site in a meaningful way to search engines:

 Copied to clipboard!
 Playground